While any dog can be a loyal best friend, some breeds are inherently more loyal than others.

 Lassie is one of the most famous dogs in the world.
 The Rough Collie has been making fans since the first Lassie movie in 1943.
 The dog who played Lassie, named Pal, was paid twice as much as his female costar – a teenage Elizabeth Taylor.

-The Golden Retriever is one of the most popular dogs in the United States.
+The Golden Retriever is one of the most popular family dogs in the United States.
 Eager to please, the Golden Retriever will do anything for its family.
 They’re easy to train and love doing anything with their owners.

 Golden Retrievers make great therapy dogs, service dogs, and guide dogs due to their calm nature, intelligence, and loyalty.
 It’s important to note that they need a fair amount of exercise to stay so calm.